Universal Credit is a payment to help with your living cast and it will replace:

 - If you’re a couple living together and both of you are claiming UC, you’ll generally receive one joint monthly payment

 - UC is paid in arrears.
-That means it can take a few weeks before you receive your first payment, so you’ll need to have some savings to get you by while you’re waiting
+That means it takes a minimum of 5 weeks before you receive your first payment, so you’ll need to have some savings to get you by while you’re waiting.
+If you think you'll struggle during this time or if you're already behind with your rent please contact us now or talk to your work coach at the Job Centre about the options available to you.

 When will this happen?

-From the day Universal Credit is available in your Jobcentre, if your circumstances change in a way that affects your benefits (such as a change in wages, a partner moving in, a child born etc) you’ll be moved to Universal Credit.
+If you receive any of the benefits that have been replaced by Universal Credit and your circumstances change (such as a change in wages, a partner moving in, a child born moving home, etc. you’ll be moved onto UC.